se-edu/se-book/oopDesign/associations/basic/text.md

 <div id="body">

-**Connections between objects are called _associations_.** Objects in an OO solution need to be connected to each other to form a network so that they can interact with each other.
-Such connections are called _associations_.
+Objects in an OO solution need to be connected to each other to form a network so that they can interact with each other.
+Such **connections between objects are called _associations_.**

-<dynamic-panel src="../../../uml/objectDiagrams/objectStructures/full.md" header=":mortar_board: UML &rarr; Object Diagrams &rarr; Object Structures"></dynamic-panel>
+<dynamic-panel src="../../../uml/objectDiagrams/associations/what/full.md" header=":mortar_board: UML &rarr; Object Diagrams &rarr; Associations &rarr; What"></dynamic-panel>

 <p/>